Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What is the best way to prepare for the future?
-Spend your time and effort on the tasks of the present.
-Or, as Ralph Waldo Emerson said, "Don't waste your life in doubts and fears: Spend yourself on the work before you, well assured that the right performance of this hour's duties will be the best preparation for the hours or ages that follow it."
-This quote encourages us to be mindful of the present and to focus on the task at hand, rather than worrying too much about future outcomes.
-By investing our time and effort in the present, we are better able to prepare for the future.
-This is important because it helps us to stay motivated and focused on what matters in our lives.
+What is the secret to life?
+Finding purpose.
+Or, as C. H. Parkhurst said, "Purpose is what gives life a meaning."
+The quote suggests that having purpose in life is vital for a meaningful existence.
+It is important to find that purpose in our lives because it gives us direction, motivation, and overall satisfaction.
+Having purpose keeps us focused on our goals, drives us to continue striving for better, and allows us to experience a sense of contentment when we reach our desired outcomes.

 <!-- </quote> -->